Summary

 • support the making and appropriate resolution of complaints

-• recognise and reward exemplary complaint handling by employees
+• recognise and reward exemplary complaint management by employees

 • regularly review the complaints management system and complaint data